TIBCOSoftware/snappydata/docs/quickstart.md

 cd $SPARK_HOME
 ./bin/spark-shell --driver-memory 4g --packages "SnappyDataInc:snappydata:0.6.2-s_2.11"
 ```
- This will open a Spark shell on which you need to copy the following code snippets.
-Also it will download the relevant SnappyData files to your local machine.
+ This will open a Spark shell and download the relevant SnappyData files to your local machine.
+ Read and go through the code snippet one by one and copy them to Spark shell to execute.

 Start a SparkSesion in local mode
 ```scala